witjoh/witjoh.github.io/_posts/2014-12-26-Puppet_enterprise-r10k-setup.markdown

 I already have one module on github, so I added it to the Puppetfile, pushed it to github and reran r10k :

-  {% highlight bash %}
+  {% highlight shell-session %}
     [root@pepuppet ~]# r10k deploy environment -pv
     [R10K::Action::Deploy::Environment - INFO] Deploying environment /etc/puppetlabs/puppet/environments/production
     [R10K::Action::Deploy::Environment - INFO] Deploying module /etc/puppetlabs/puppet/environments/production/modules/motd
     [root@pepuppet ~]#
   {% endhighlight %}

-Yeah- it works.
+Yeah - it works.

 Moving to the next step, but that will be another post.

 [garys-r10k]: http://garylarizza.com/blog/2014/08/31/r10k-plus-directory-environments/